gamesbook/pyprototypr/README.md

 [Table of Contents](https://github.com/gamesbook/pyprototypr/blob/master/docs/index.rst)

-If you're not familiar with any kind of programming or scripting, you should probably read some of the introductory sections before proceeding ...
+If you're not familiar with any kind of programming or scripting, you should probably read some of the introductory sections before proceeding...

 ## Requirements

-__pyprototypr__ requires a version of Python 3.11 or higher to be installed and running on your machine.
+__pyprototypr__ requires Python (version of 3.11 or higher) to be installed and running on your machine.

-If this is **not** your default Python version, or Python is not installed on your machine, may want to use [uv](https://docs.astral.sh/uv/guides/install-python) which is a cross-platform tool able to install both Python and __pyprototypr__.
+If this is **not** your current Python version, or Python is not installed on your machine, may want to use [uv](https://docs.astral.sh/uv/guides/install-python) which is a cross-platform tool able to install both Python and __pyprototypr__.

 ## Quick Start (for the impatient)

-Assuming that Python 3.11 or higher is installed on your machine, you can install __pyprototypr__ via:
+Assuming that Python 3.11 or higher is installed on your machine, you can then install __pyprototypr__ via:
 ```
 pip install pyprototypr